braycarlson/alphares/README.md

 ## Uninstall

+There is nothing to uninstall.

+If you want to delete alphares, then just delete or move `alphares.exe` to the Recycle Bin.

+If you want to "undo" the changes made from using alphares, then you must:

 1. Close Fortnite.
-2. Press: <kbd>Win</kbd> + <kbd>R</kbd> to open a "Run" window.
+2. Press `Win + R` to open a "Run" window.
-3. In the box, type: `%localappdata%` and press <kbd>Enter</kbd>.
+3. In the box, type: `%localappdata%` and press Enter.
-4. From there, you will have to navigate to: "FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini".
+4. From there, you will have to navigate to: `FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini`.
-5. Right-click on "GameUserSettings.ini", then select "Properties".
+5. Right-click on `GameUserSettings.ini`, then select "Properties".
-6. A dialog box will open where you can uncheck the "Read-only" flag, and then press "Apply".
+6. A dialog box will open where you can uncheck the "Read-only" box, and then press "Apply".
-7. Delete the `alphares` folder and executable.
+7. Open Fortnite.

+This should allow Fortnite to overwrite the settings that were saved from alphares.
+However, if that does not work, then you will have to delete the `GameUserSettings.ini` file.
+Please keep in mind that this will reset all settings.

+1. Close Fortnite.
+2. Press `Win + R` to open a "Run" window.
+3. In the box, type: `%localappdata%` and press Enter.
+4. From there, you will have to navigate to: `FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini`.
+5. Delete `GameUserSettings.ini`.
+6. Open Fortnite.

 ## Popular resolution(s)
 * 1600x1080